Yucatán Peninsula Itinerary: Epic 10 Days of Exploration

 BACALAR:

 Days 4-6 will be spent in the magical Bacalar!
 Bacalar is small and walkable.
-I recommend staying in the central area to have easy access to most activities, restaurants, and other amenities within walking distance, or right on the lagoon for the best views of the water.
+I recommend staying in the central area to have easy access to most activities, restaurants, and other amenities within walking distance, or right on the lagoon for the best water views.

 VALLADOLID: